nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Distributed database restore with storage groups

-Database restore using user-defined storage groups is a special case of a database restore.
+Database restore using user-defined storage groups is a special case of a database restore operation.
 The process is documented in the [Distributed database in-place restore](#distributed-database-in-place-restore) section.
 Several considerations need to be taken into account:

 - a complete set of archives serving all storage groups must be restored when performing database in-place restore
 - to ensure that backup coverage is complete, each storage group must be served by at least one HC SM

-A complete set of archives can be selected by some of the methods described in [Fine-grained archive selection](#fine-grained-archive-selection) section.
+A complete set of archives can be selected using several of the methods described in [Fine-grained archive selection](#fine-grained-archive-selection) section.
 NuoDB won't perform any special checks during database restore to ensure that the archives selected for a restore are a complete set of archives.
 If some of the storage groups are missing from the selection, their state won't be restored.

 > **NOTE**: For more information about storage groups, check [Using Table Partitions and Storage Groups](https://doc.nuodb.com/nuodb/latest/database-administration/using-table-partitions-and-storage-groups/)

 ### Assisted database restore

-Assisted database restore is a special case of database restore and allows complex restore operations to be executed easier in Kubernetes deployments.
+_Assisted database restore_ is a special case of database restore operation and allows complex restore operations to be executed easier in Kubernetes deployments.
-It is initiated by installing the _restore_ chart with `restore.manual="true"` which creates a manual restore request.
+The _assisted database restore_ operation is initiated by installing the _restore_ chart with `restore.manual="true"` which creates a manual restore request.
 Once the database is restarted all database processes will block waiting for the user to perform the selected archives restore.
 After the archive restore is marked as completed, NuoDB will unblock the processes, a restore coordinator will be selected and the restore process will continue as documented in the [Distributed database in-place restore](#distributed-database-in-place-restore) section.

-As an example a point-in-time (PiT) restore in a new environment will be demonstrated to fix a "fat-finger" error in production.
+As an example, a point-in-time (PiT) restore in a new environment will be demonstrated to fix a "fat-finger" error in production.
-Currently, the automatic initial archive restore doesn't support restore to a specific point in time, hence an assisted database restore can be used.
+Currently, the automatic initial archive restore doesn't support restore to a specific point in time, hence an _assisted database restore_ is used.

 > **NOTE**: For more information on PiT restore and `nuoarchive`, please check [here](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-archive/nuodb-archive---restoring/).